 Discovering traditional sports

-In the Canary Islands, there are many traditional sports, based on ancestral traditions.
-And, during a trip to the archipelago, it is unthinkable not to attend these typically insular activities.
+In the Canary Islands, traditional sports based on ancestral traditions abound.
+And during a trip to the archipelago, it's unthinkable not to take part in these typically island activities.

-The Canarian wrestling(lucha canaria) is certainly the most famous of them.
-Of peasant origin, Canarian wrestling is an ancestral native sport still rooted in the local culture.
-Two teams of twelve wrestlers compete in matches and defend the colors of their island.
-However, the bregas (matches) are only between two wrestlers.
-In a 10-meter circle covered with sand, the one who knocks down his opponent twice in less than three minutes wins the match.
-The competitions take place on weekends and during local festivals and should not be missed if you have the opportunity!
-The best teams are located in Tenerife and La Palma and these competitions are advertised.
-The tourist offices can also give you information.
+Canarian wrestling(lucha canaria) is certainly the most famous.
+Originating in the countryside, Canarian wrestling is an ancestral native sport still rooted in local culture.
+Two teams of twelve wrestlers compete in matches, defending the colors of their island.
+However, bregas (matches/meetings) involve only two wrestlers.
+In a 10 m sand-covered circle, the wrestler who knocks down his opponent twice in less than three minutes wins the match.
+Competitions take place at weekends and during local festivals, and are not to be missed if you get the chance!
+The best teams are in Tenerife and La Palma, and these competitions are advertised on posters.
+Tourist offices can also provide information.

-Canarian boule(bola canaria) is very similar to petanque as practiced in France: the goal is to show skill in approaching a target called boliche or mingue.
-The balls of each team are of different colors and always twelve in number.
-A Canarian federation officially regulates the dimensions of the game elements and its environment.
+Canarian boule(bola canaria) is very similar to pétanque as played in France: the aim is to show skill in approaching a target called a boliche or mingue.
+Each team's boules are of different colors and always twelve in number.
+A Canarian federation officially regulates the dimensions of the game elements and their surroundings.

-The Canarian stick game(juego del palo canario), similar to fencing, is said to be of Guanche origin and to have originated in the struggles that could arise between shepherds for the occupation of disputed areas.
-This approach has evolved over time into sports disciplines, but also practices such as the defense of the territory by individuals able to handle a fighting object.
-Nowadays, competitions are organized in order to show to the general public all the vivacity and the choreography allowed by this sport.
+The Canarian stick game(juego del palo canario), similar to fencing, is said to be of Guanche origin, and to have originated in the struggles that could arise between shepherds over the occupation of disputed areas.
+Over time, this approach evolved into sports disciplines, as well as practices such as territory defense by individuals capable of wielding a fighting object.
+Today, competitions are organized to showcase the sport's liveliness and choreography.
 The stick in question must be between 1.20 and 1.80 m tall.

-The shepherd's jump (salto del pastor) is an exercise that has nothing to do with sports at the beginning.
-The shepherds had to deal with steep, jagged terrain and used a stick (usually made of Canary pine and reinforced at the end with iron or better steel) to move from rock to rock.
-Today, this spectacular discipline is only for fun.
+The shepherd's jump (salto del pastor) is an exercise that had nothing to do with sport in the first place.
+Shepherds had to cope with steep, jagged terrain, and used a stick (usually made of Canary Island pine and reinforced at the end with iron or, better still, steel) to move from rock to rock.
+Today, this spectacular discipline is purely recreational.

 At sea or under the sea, sensations guaranteed!